Create an Azure Stack HCI cluster using Windows Admin Center

 Before you run the Create Cluster wizard in Windows Admin Center, you must complete the following prerequisites.

-Running the wizard prior to completing the prerequisites can potentially result in a failure.
+Running the wizard before completing the prerequisites can result in a failure to create the cluster.

-- Consult with your networking team to identify and understand Physical network requirements, Host network requirements, and Firewall requirements.
+Consult with your networking team to identify and understand Physical network requirements, Host network requirements, and Firewall requirements.
+Especially review the Network Reference patterns, which provide example network designs.
 Also, determine how you'd like to configure host networking, using Network ATC or manually.

-- Have at least two servers to cluster; four if creating a stretched cluster (two in each site).
-To instead set up Azure Stack HCI on a single server, see Deploy Azure Stack HCI on a single server.
+Have at least two servers to cluster; four if creating a stretched cluster (two in each site).
+To instead deploy Azure Stack HCI on a single server, see Deploy Azure Stack HCI on a single server.

-- Verify that your Windows Admin Center management computer is joined to the same Active Directory domain in which you'll create the cluster or a fully trusted domain.
+Verify that your Windows Admin Center management computer is joined to the same Active Directory domain in which you'll create the cluster, or joined to a fully trusted domain.
 The servers that you'll cluster don't need to belong to the domain yet; they can be added to the domain during cluster creation.

 Start the Create Cluster wizard